 These FODMAP’s are a group of carbohydrates that ferment in the gut and as a result, contribute to many of the digestive symptoms typical in IBS (Irritable Bowel Syndrome) and functional bowel syndrome sufferers.

 In recent years it has been shown that restriction of these FODMAPS can cause digestive symptoms to improve.
-This is followed by a period of controlled reintroduction, which allows the individual to discover which particular FODMAPs they are intolerant to, and which can be safely included back into their diet.
+This is followed by a period of structured reintroduction, which allows the individual to discover which particular FODMAPs they are intolerant to, and which can be safely included back into their diet.

 What Is Low FODMAP Diet?

 The low FODMAP diet is a treatment for IBS and functional bowel syndrome which has been found in recent years to be highly effective when supervised by a trained Dietitian.
-Some people with other digestive problems such as Crohns disease may find that a low FODMAP diet helps their digestive symptoms between flares of their disease.
+Some people with other digestive problems such as Crohn's disease may find that a low FODMAP diet helps their digestive symptoms between flares of their condition.